maxbarnas/sigkill.dk/projects/insitu/index.md

+---
+title: insitu
+---

-`insitu` - modify files in place with shell commands
+Modify files in place with shell commands
 ====================================================

 A shell pipeline cannot both read and write to the same file; for